Parithabangal Gopi–Sudhakar

 Parithabangal Gopi–Sudhakar is an Indian Tamil stand-up comedy YouTuber and actor duo consisting of Gopi Aravind Raja (b.
 19 November 1995) and Sudhakar Jayaraman (b.
-1 October 1995) (Dhuniya Sudhakar).
+1 October 1995).
 The duo predominantly appear in satirical videos of their official YouTube handle Parithabangal.
+Their videos also feature Dravid Selvam, RS, Aravind, Shyam, and others.

 Career

 The duo have predominantly featured in comedy YouTube videos in their official YouTube channel Parithabangal and subsequently gained significant fanfare over the years.
 Gopi and Sudhakar often compiled videos by incorporating usual conversations and daily life styles of people in humorous manner.
-The duo also appeared in films mostly confined to minor roles in Meesaya Murukku (2017), Mersal (2017), Uriyadi 2 (2019), Seven (2019), Zombie (2019) and Nenjamundu Nermaiyundu Odu Raja (2019).
+The duo also appeared in films mostly confined to minor roles in Meesaya Murukku (2017), Mersal (2017), Uriyadi 2 (2019), Seven (2019), Zombie (2019) and Nenjamundu Nermaiyundu Odu Raja (2019) before going on to play more prominent roles.
+Gopu and Sudhakar have also appeared independent of each other in a few films.

 The duo also collaborated to form Parithabangal Productions in 2018 with the intention of producing films under their production banner.
 In 2019, Parithabangal Gopi and Sudhakar announced that they would be making their debut production venture through the film Hey Money Come Today Go Tomorrow, albeit with the support of crowdfunding campaign.
 At the time of the film's launch, the film was speculated by media to be Asia's biggest crowd-funded film and was also speculated to be a landmark Indian Tamil-language film as the interest on the film project was rekindled due to the source of funds being used for the film to go on floors.
 However, both Gopi and Sudhakar decided to shelve the production of the film due to the onset of the COVID-19 pandemic and financial constraints.

-In 2023, both Gopi and Sudhakar announced their second major film collaboration, as lead actors for an untitled project tentatively named as Untitled Project #2.
-The film shooting glimpses of Untitled Project #2, was unveiled on the Parithabangal YouTube channel.
-The first look posters of Gopi and Sudhakar were also unveiled where they dressed in comical manner impersonating Charlie Chaplin's prominent character The Tramp.
+Their Untitled Project #2 and Oh God Beautiful were also dropped.